 Larry has fished his entire life and takes as much enjoyment in helping others catch fish as he does catching fish himself.
 He does have to remind himself to “dial it back” when fishing with Colorado based board members.

-Ken McCoy, At Large/Trustee
+Ken McCoy, Vice President

 I first got involved with Platte Rivers when Dean Miller put out a call for submissions for short fly fishing stories.
 That project later turned into the book The Water Holds No Scars: Fly Fishing Stories of Rivers and Rejuvenation.